Humewood–Cedarvale: Public

 There are two English public education elementary schools in Humewood–Cedarvale operated by the Toronto District School Board, Humewood and Cedarvale Community Schools, which represent the namesake portions of this neighbourhood.
 TDSB does not operate any secondary schools in the neighbourhood, with public secondary schooling provided by nearby TDSB institutions including, Oakwood Collegiate Institute, Forest Hill Collegiate Institute, and Harbord Collegiate Institute.
 Humewood Community school has a very successful, albeit optional, French program.

 In addition to the Toronto District School Board, three other public school boards also operate in the city.
 The Toronto Catholic District School Board (TCDSB), is a public English separate school board; Conseil scolaire Viamonde is a secular French public school board; and the Conseil scolaire de district catholique Centre-Sud is a French separate public school board.
 However, none of the three school boards operate a school in the neighbourhood.

 Additionally, there are no public libraries in this neighbourhood, but one may use the Oakwood Village, Maria Shchuka, Wychwood, St. Clair-Dufferin or Forest Hill public libraries.

 Private

 Two private elementary institutions are based in the neighbourhood, The Leo Baeck Day School, a private, Reform Jewish day school and Robbins Hebrew Academy, a private Conservative Jewish day school are also located in this community.

 Transportation

 The TTC operates several transit lines in the area, including the 512 St. Clair streetcar line.

-Public transportation accessible by two subway stations: Eglinton West (to be renamed Cedarvale station when Line 5 Eglinton opens in 2024 and makes it an interchange station) and St. Clair West, as well as the St. Clair West 512 Streetcar and the 90 Vaughan bus route.
+Public transportation accessible by two subway stations: Cedarvale and St. Clair West, as well as the St. Clair West 512 Streetcar and the 90 Vaughan bus route.